If you’re thinking about purchasing a home, there are a few things you should consider.

 Imagine, you have purchased your new house and are ready to move in, but there is no furniture and the appliances are out dated!
 This is something you will have to consider when preparing for future home ownership.
 Once you move in, it is likely that you may want to improve the space or fill it with your own personal touch.
 Make sure to budget for after move-in expenses such as furniture, paint, appliances, rugs, or any other updates you may want to bring in to your new home.

 These are just a few tips we would like to offer you when considering to buy a home.
 Please reach out to a mortgage specialist and allow them to advise you further, or even find out what home loan you may qualify for.
-Our mortgage specialist, Cyndi Schurr, has been in the mortgage industry for years and is a great source of information.
+Our mortgage specialists are great sources for information and here to help you finance your perfect home.

-To contact our mortgage department with additional questions, please call 616.261.5657 or, apply online for your mortgage loan at communitywestcu.org/mortgages.
+To contact our mortgage department with additional questions, please call 616.261.5657 or, visit our mortgage page to apply online.

 Happy house hunting!